tobarod/netee/Linux/Linux_UniVPN.md

 http://www.leagsoft.com/doc/article/103107.html

-Select the corresponding system version of UniVPN to download and double click to install it directly.
+Select the UniVPN program that corresponds to the system version you are currently using and download it.

 ![image](https://github.com/tobarod/netee/assets/84069016/00d71b1f-105b-4827-96a6-79ea442632ba)